Signature and Seal Markings:

 The 36 Series design 132 is entirely a Rakusan original composition in his own style and only the subjects are borrowed from TBS.

-The entire composition of 132-5 is taken directly from the TBS
+The entire composition of 132-5 is taken directly from a version of the TBS

 is devoted to rocks of this type used decoratively in gardens.

-Rakusan closely matched the style of the TBS
+Although Rakusan closely matched the style and composition of the TBS

-sketch, but he changed the kind of flower from a rose to a rosemallow to make the design fit this theme.
-However, he retained the original placement of stems, leaves, and flowers:
+sketch, he changed the kind of flower and leaves from a rose to a rosemallow to make the design fit within this theme.
+He retained the original placement of stems, leaves, and flower; but he shifted the location of the flower bud and added another.
+The bird and the blossom parts are very finely scribed, and the rest of the elements are in a very loose, silhouetted style:

 model for 132-5 (from TBS)